The Immune system of plants

 - They have experience in making a powerpoint presentation about a scientific topic, in orally presenting it, and in answering questions about that topic.

-Once a week (Wednesday) at the end of the day (15.30-18.30) in the 2nd semester (starting March).
+Once a week (Wednesday) at the end of the day (15.30-18.30) in the 2nd semester (starting beginning of March).
 The detailed schedule depends on the number of participants and will be finalized after the first session.
 Typically the course will run from March to and including June, with weekly sessions from 15.30-17.00 and from 15.30-18.30 (depending on the number of participants).

 Mode of instruction